 Of course, it was eventually slapped.

-Obviously, you’d have to be nuts to buy a link package like that in 2013…but many people still do.
+Obviously, you’d have to be nuts to buy a link package like that today…but many people still do.

 No one talks about it, but since 2011, Google has been working hard to overhaul the way their algorithm works.

 And I’m not talking about Panda and Penguin…

 Instead of giving love to total links and Page Rank, Google now puts more weight on link quality and link relevancy.

 Unfortunately, most people still try to build as many links as they possibly can…without regard to quality or relevancy.

 That’s my blog post ranking #2 for the keyword “backlinks”.